I believe everyone has something special to contribute to the world…

 This is, in part, what’s led me to do some of my work via a coaching model, instead of therapy.
 It’s not the right fit for every person or situation, but in cases where it is, I think it’s a more effective way for me and my clients to work.

-If you run into me outside the office, there’s a pretty good chance I’ll be wearing shorts and drinking something that’s fizzy – either seltzer water, Diet Coke, or a good beer.
+If you run into me outside the office, there’s a pretty good chance I’ll be wearing shorts and drinking something that’s fizzy.
 If you look closely, you might see some paint under my fingernails from my latest artistic endeavors, and there’s probably a guitar pick in my pocket.
-If I’m with my daughter, it’s a sure bet we’ll be doing something fun or silly, because that’s how we roll.
-If I’m alone, I’ll probably be listening to music, and it could be anything from ambient soundscapes to ear-destroying metal, depending on my mood.
+If I’m with my daughter, it’s a sure bet we’ll be doing something creative, fun, or silly, because that’s how we roll.
+If I’m alone, I’ll probably be listening to music, and it could be anything from ambient soundscapes to ear-splitting heavy metal, depending on my mood.